You’ve probably noticed a significant increase in the price of groceries during your weekly run.

-Sylvain Charlebois, author and Dalhousie University professor, isn’t so sure.
+Sylvain Charlebois, author and Dalhousie University professor isn’t so sure.
 He told Global News, “We don’t expect a break at the grocery store any time soon.
 This is the highest increase that we’ve ever expected.
 If farmers are asked to spend more on equipment and COVID-19 cleaning protocols, consumers will eventually have to pay more.”

 Most of Canada’s produce comes from California, a state ravaged by wildfires.
 With significant damage to many of those crops, expect continuing price increases.

 Climate change is another factor affecting prices.
 The historic wildfires weren’t the only significant event causing food chain issues.
 Droughts throughout the prairies hurt grain crops.
-Many harvests were smaller than usual, and the shorter supplies affected both humans and the animals who rely on it for their feed.
+Many harvests were smaller than usual, and the shorter supplies affected both humans and the animals who relied on it for their feed.

 With extreme weather patterns becoming the norm – expect no relief from soaring prices.
 Grains, fruits, and vegetables will remain high for the foreseeable future.